Tipping Point (game show): Final

 The last remaining contestant is given a jackpot counter (larger than the others used in the game and coloured gold with a red star) and chooses a zone from which to drop it into the machine.
 The goal of this round is to win a £10,000 jackpot by getting the counter into the win zone.
 In order to do so, the contestant must earn counters by answering one multiple choice question from each of six categories in any order desired.
 Questions have three answer options and may be played for one, two or three counters, with higher-value questions being more difficult.
 The correct answer awards the chosen number of counters, which the contestant immediately plays into the machine.

 Counters that enter the win zone during this round are still worth £50 apiece, including any that fall during the initial playing of the jackpot counter, and the mystery and double counters are still in effect.
-Once the jackpot counter is in the machine, ambient drops are not voided, but are added to the contestant's winnings; however, they are voided before the jackpot counter goes in and after all counters earned from the last category have been used.
+Unlike the main game, ambient drops are added to the contestant's winnings as long as they occur between the initial playing of the jackpot counter and the playing of any counters earned from the last category.
 If the jackpot counter enters the win zone, the contestant's cash total is augmented to £10,000; as of Series 8, the jackpot is doubled to £20,000 or quadrupled to £40,000 if one or both double counters fall with the jackpot respectively.
+In the 14⅙ year run, only 183 contestants have won the £10,000 jackpot, 3 contestants have won the £20,000 jackpot, and have yet to win the £40,000 jackpot, a grand total of £8 million has been won together.

-If the contestant fails to win the jackpot after using up all six categories, they may either trade the accumulated money for three more counters or end the game at this point and keep all winnings.
+If the contestant fails to win the jackpot after using up all 6 categories, they may either trade the accumulated money for three more counters or end the game at this point and keep all winnings.
 If the contestant trades, all the counters except the jackpot counter award no money and they forfeit all the accumulated money (but keep any mystery prizes) if it remains in the machine; however, the double and mystery counters remain in effect only if they fall with the jackpot.
 If the contestant ends the game and the jackpot counter is on the bottom shelf, they play the three additional counters to see if they would have been able to win the jackpot by trading.